Ghvstcode/Rust-Tcp/chapter3/chapter3.md

 5   0.006999   fe80::a2b3:c4d5:e6f7 -> fe80::1:1   TCP 66 51234->80 [ACK] Seq=1 Ack=1 Win=43000 Len=0

 ```
 If everything goes well you should see sth similar to what we see above.
-This shows that our host first asks for router information, then gets a reply from a router.
+This shows that our host first asks for router information, and then gets a reply from a router.
 After that, we see the steps of a TCP connection being made.

 What's next on our agenda?
 If you have been paying attention, you'll notice we've tackled the initial two steps of the TCP three-way handshake.
 When a SYN from the client comes our way, our server promptly shoots back with a SYN-ACK.
 After dispatching that SYN-ACK, the server gracefully steps into the `SynRcvd` state, poised and ready for the client's ACK to seal the handshake deal.
 The moment we capture and process this ACK, we'd ideally transition our connection into the `Established` state, signaling the birth of a full-fledged TCP connection.
 However, there's a piece of the puzzle missing here: our code is still in the waiting room, yet to handle the client's ACK.
 And that, my friends, is our next port of call.